homearanya/satrails/src/pages/tours/amphitheatre-hike.md

 destination: Drakensberg
 activity: Slackpacking
 duration: 3 nights
-price: R 6900
+price: R 8700
 bannerblurb: 3 day ascent of the Amphitheatre peak in the  Northern Drakensberg
 shortdescription: Ascent of the 3000m Amphitheatre peak on the Drakensberg escarpment from Royal National Park over 3 days and nights.
-A fully guided slackpacking hike on an established route suited for walkers of moderate fitness.
+A  guided slackpacking hike on an established route suited for walkers of moderate fitness.
 One of the iconic trails in South Africa
 imageThumbnail: